dorian3d/DBoW2/README.md

 ## Installation notes

-This DBoW2 version DOES NOT requires [DLib](https://github.com/dorian3d/DLib) , which is automatically installed if it cannot be found in the system.
-You can also find it in [my repository](https://github.com/dorian3d/DLib).

 DBoW2 requires OpenCV and the `Boost::dynamic_bitset` class in order to use the BRIEF version.
 You can install Boost by typing: